spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

 `parameters`: *(Optional)*; Type: `Map<String, Object>`

 If set, the contents of this map are passed as trigger parameters when executing the pipeline.
+Expressions are not currently supported.

 `timeout`: *(Optional)*; Type: `Duration`; Default Value: `PT2H`